 Not everything that fails is a usability problem.

-TCPS 2 CORE–certified by the Government of Canada and has experience conducting research with diverse communities, including Indigenous groups, newcomers, and racialized populations.
-Research practice prioritizes ethical rigor, cultural sensitivity, and accountability in high-stakes public-sector contexts.
+TCPS 2 CORE–certified by the Government of Canada, she has experience conducting research with diverse communities, including Indigenous groups, newcomers, and racialized populations.
+This practice ensures that complex digital transitions remain inclusive and aligned with provincial and federal ethical standards.

 Design Tools